February 11th, 2008 by

 The idea of creating user defined business rules has been discussed in various threads at Blackbus and on the Blackbaud Raiser’s Edge forums (see User Defined Business Rules for example).
 The whole functionality is really useful but there are clearly limitations.

 One really good use of VBA is to perform this very task.
 For those not familiar with the build in version it allows you to select a query (constituent, gift or action) and for a all or a limited number of security groups it allows you to display a message on opening the record.
 This same functionality can be repeated using VBA.
 Of course you are able to query on a lot more, or perform more than simply display a message.
-Read the rest of this entry »
+Continue reading Custom user defined business rules

 One thing that can make the API confusing is its inconsistencies.
 Take for example the task of referencing the constituent object’s system id from another data object.
 The constituent system ID is used uniformally throughout to connect a constituent to its child objects such as, gifts, actions, aliases, solicit codes, etc. The naming convention however is not uniform.
 The objects have fields which are referenced in the following format: